 To improve our performance by using third party vendors.
 We may also disclose certain data to third party contractors or vendors in connection with their performance of services to us.
 Contractual agreements between us and such third parties provide that your information will be kept confidential and secure.

 - Pre-Event List.
 Sponsors of a Forrester event are provided a “Pre-Event List” for event staffing purposes.
-The list contains job level, industry, and company name of individuals that have registered for the event.
+The list contains job level, industry, country and company name of individuals that have registered for the event.
 The list may also include whether the individual registered to attend live or virtually.

 - Event Sponsor Space Lists.